 While this type of crown can look great, the main disadvantage is that it is not as strong as the other crowns listed above.
 It can really only be used on the front six teeth (the incisors and the canines or "eye teeth").

 This is just one trade name for a crown made from a material called "glass ceramic".
 It starts off in the dental lab as a glass, but when it is heated and cast into a tooth shape for a crown, it undergoes a process called "ceramicisation", and becomes a type of ceramic.

 Pressed glass crowns carry the promise of being very strong and durable, while being tooth-coloured.
 Again, like Zirconia crowns, Empress crowns need to have the surface treated in some way, to get them look like a natural tooth.
 This is done with a surface glaze.
 The appearance can be superb.

 These crowns are made using the Cerec technique, invented in Switzerland by Prof. Mormann.
-This involves cutting-edge computer-aided design, with a miniature camera to get an image of the tooth to be restored, and a computerised dental milling unit to mill out the crown from a solid block of dental ceramic.
+This involves cutting-edge computer-aided design, with a miniature camera to get an image of the tooth to be restored, and a computerized dental milling unit to mill out the crown from a solid block of dental ceramic.
 You can read more about this technique at Cerec Veneers.